NdLinear: Preserving Multi-Dimensional Structure for Parameter-Efficient Neural Networks: Experimental Results

-\textbf{Results.} NdLinear variants consistently achieve lower (better) FID-10k scores compared to baseline DiTs when trained from scratch with similar parameter counts (Figure~\ref{fig:new_combined_efficiency_showcase} in Appendix~\ref{appen:results}). \paragraph{Modifying Linear Layers in Pre-trained DiT Models} To evaluate performance maintenance with parameter reduction, we replaced standard Linear layers with NdLinear in pre-trained DiTs.
+\paragraph{Modifying Linear Layers in Pre-trained DiT Models} To evaluate performance maintenance with parameter reduction, we replaced standard Linear layers with NdLinear in pre-trained DiTs.
 This was done in both the timestep embedder and the MLP components of attention heads.

 \textbf{Results.} Table~\ref{tab:fid_scores} in Appendix~\ref{appen:results} shows that NdLinear-based models (619M and 563M) achieve FID scores comparable to the larger baseline 674M model, despite significant parameter reductions.